Our Research interests

 In cancer cells, filopodia contribute to single cell migration and invasion, and filopodia-like structures have been implicated in cancer cell survival at metastatic sites.

-Video: Cancer cell labelled with lifeact-mTurquoise to observe actin-based protrusions.
+Video: Cancer cell labeled with lifeact-mTurquoise to observe actin-based protrusions.
 Credit : Guillaume Jacquemet

-We use multiple type of microscopy approaches in our work and continously develop tools to analyse images
+We use multiple types of microscopy approaches in our work and continuously develop tools to analyze images.

 Image: Time projection illustrating the dynamics of focal adhesions in human endothelial cells.
 Credit : Martina Lerche and Guillaume Jacquemet